dreamsxin/ext-async/README.md

 ## Async / Await Keyword Transformation

 The extension provides `Task::async()` and `Task::await()` static methods that are implemented in a way that allows for a very simple transformation to the keywords `async` and `await` which could be introduced into PHP some time in the future.
+Keywords increase code readability by avoiding static method calls and paranthesis around arguments.
+The `async` keyword has another big advantage: it avoids the need for creating callbacks in code.
+You just write your function / method calls as usual and prepend the keyword.
+This makes it easier to perform static analysis of the source code and IDEs can provide code completion.

 ```php
 $task = async $this->sendRequest($request, $timeout);